 Joint life insurance can be a great choice for some couples, but it isn’t for everyone.
 Check out some pros and cons below.

 Dual life insurance is a great choice if one partner is unable to qualify for their own life insurance policy.
-A joint policy is also less expensive than two individual policies, so could be better for those on a budget.
-If you want to use your insurance policy’s cash value as part of your retirement after your spouse passes away, you can do so with a first-to-die policy.
+A joint policy may also be less expensive than two individual policies, so it could be better for those on a budget.
+If you are a dual-income household on a budget, and depend on both incomes to meet financial obligations, you might consider a first-to-die policy.
 Alternatively, if you have a lifelong dependent such as a special needs child, or simply want to provide an inheritance to your children, you can do so through a second-to-die policy.

 While joint life insurance is great for some couples, it’s not for everyone.
 Joint life insurance policies take longer than most insurance policies to pay out to your beneficiaries.
 They could also complicate a divorce, since the policies are tied together.
 In addition, joint life policies could cost just as much as other options if one spouse has high-risk medical issues.